Cassiopee-Bureau-Mobile/ansible-openvpn/README.md

     ansible-playbook -i inventories/my_project/hosts.ini playbooks/install.yml

 The OpenVPN server is now up and running.
 Time to add some clients.

-## Client state syncing

-When you run the `sync_clients.yml` playboook it will sync the desired state (which clients are in the `valid_clients` list, by default "phone" and "laptop") with the current state (which clients are currently valid on the OpenVPN host).
-Clients that are not desired but currently valid will be revoked.
-Clients that are desired but currently not present on the OpenVPN host will be created/added.
-**NOTE**: Once you revoke a client, it is NOT possible to make it valid again, so I suggest using somewhat unique names as `valid_clients`.

-By default once you run the `sync_clients.yml` playbook it will first tell you which clients it will add and revoke before doing it, you will have to manually confirm before it proceeds.
-You can disable this prompt by setting `prompt_before_syncing_clients` to `false`.

-    ansible-playbook playbooks/sync_clients.yml -i inventories/my_project/hosts.ini

-After the playbook finished, the credentials will be in the `fetched_creds/` directory after the playbook finished succesfully.
-You'll be prompted for the private key passphrase, this is stored in a file ending in `.txt` in the client directory you just entered in the step above.
-Try connecting to the OpenVPN server:

-    cd fetched_creds/[inventory_hostname]/[client name]/
-    openvpn [client name]-pki-embedded.ovpn

-With the `sync_clients.yml` playbook you can maintain state of your clients, even on different hosts, see [Targeting multiple hosts](#targeting-multiple-hosts) and [State Management](#How-to-manage-state).

 ## Adding clients manually